 If you are on the Quick Service Dining Plan, then you will definitely need to understand how your plan works and what is included.
 The plan included 2 quick service meals and 2 snacks per person, per night of your stay.
-You must being staying at a Walt Disney World Resort to be eligible for the dining plans.
-You do not have to use your entitlements on certain days, you can combine them and/or stretch them over your vacation however works the best for you and your family.
+You must be staying at a Walt Disney World Resort to be eligible for the dining plans.
+You do not have to use your entitlements on certain days; you can combine them and/or stretch them over your vacation; however, works the best for you and your family.
 Since you will be dining quick service meals, you won’t have to worry about gratuity costs, which definitely add up at table service locations.

 9 – Make good use of the Rapid Refill mug.

 With any dining plan, each paid guest on the plan gets a Rapid Refill mug that can be used for unlimited refills at any of the Disney resorts.
 This is great to leverage for drinks and not have to always use your dining plan entitlements for them.
 You can make good use of them by keeping your mugs with you and taking drinks to go so that you won’t need to purchase one later.